apache/pekko/docs/src/main/paradox/common/io-layer.md

 the need for explicit thread handling logic, and it also means that there are no locks involved (besides those which are part of the underlying transport library).
-Writing only actor code results in a cleaner implementation, while Akka’s efficient actor messaging does not impose a high tax for this benefit.
+Writing only actor code results in a cleaner implementation, while Pekko’s efficient actor messaging does not impose a high tax for this benefit.
 In fact the event-based nature of I/O maps so well to the actor model that we expect clear performance and especially scalability benefits over traditional solutions with explicit thread management and synchronization.